qcri/DiplomaticPulse/README.md

 the elasticsearch index `countries` contains:
 - `name`: name of the country, for example: Australia.
-- `status`: complete if all country xpath are valid, else pending.
+- `status`: complete if all country's xpaths are valid, else pending.
 - `URL counter`: total number of indexed URLs for the country.

 the elasticsearch index `urlconfig` contains: